revilo1882/CV/README.md

 ## <a name="interests">Interests</a>

-I am passionate about football, golf, gaming, music, and film.
+I am passionate about football, gaming, music, and film.
 I also enjoy experiencing new cultures and took a career break during 2009 and 2010 to go travelling and see the world.

 ## <a name="contact">Contact details</a>